On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: First Approach

-Thus we have the required existence of a natural, discontinuous higher point derivation $(d_n)$ of infinite order on $\cal U$ at a discontinuous character $\phi$.
-By [DPR, Thm.
-11.2 and Cor.
-11.4], $\cal U\,=\F$, a contradiction. \begin{thm} All characters on the commutative Fr\'{e}chet algebra $({\cal U}, (q_m))$ are continuous.
+It is essential to emphasize two important remarks of our proof as follows.
+First, we can choose such a sequence $(g_i)$ in $\F$ since the range of $\theta$ is the whole $\F$, which allows necessary freedom in selection of $(g_i)$.
+Secondly, having had the sequence $(g_i)$ in $\F$ with the stated conditions, it is not necessary that the map $\theta$ on $\cal U$ would always be a continuous injection; one might have a ``unique" discontinuous isomorphism (in other words, the uniqueness of the injective map $\theta$ in proof of Thm.
+10.1 of [DPR] is up to the continuity, and the uniqueness of the discontinuous isomorphism $\theta$ in our proof is up to the injectivity, which means that if we drop the injectivity, then we may have a discontinuous epimorphism, say, induced by a ``non-natural", discontinuous $(d_n)$ on $\cal U$; see Remarks B. 1 below). \begin{thm} All characters on the commutative Fr\'{e}chet algebra $({\cal U}, (q_m))$ are continuous.
 In particular, these characters are, indeed, the point evaluation mappings, that is, if $\phi$ is a character on $\cal U$, then there exists $z\,\in\,\ell^\infty$ such that $\phi\,=\phi_z$, where $\phi_z(f)\,=\,f(z)$ for all $f\,\in\,\cal U$. $ \Box$ \end{thm} {\bf Remarks B.} 1.
 The author asked whether every (surjective) homomorphism $\theta\,:\,B\,\rightarrow\,\F$ from a non-Banach Fr\'{e}chet algebra $B$ is continuous [P1, p.
 135].
-Then, Dales, Read and the author further took up this question, in order to affirmatively answer the Dales-McClure problem from 1977 [DPR, Thm.
+Then, Dales, Read and the author further took up this question, in order to affirmatively answer the Dales-McClure's problem from 1977 [DPR, Thm.
 11.2].
-Now, we apply the Dales-McClure method to obtain Thm.
+Now, we apply the Dales-McClure's method and the Dales-Patel-Read's method to obtain Thm.
 3.1 above.
 This clearly establishes the fact that how all this work has turned out to be the stepping stones for the complete solution to Michael's problem since 2004, as discussed in beginning of Introduction.